-In 2019, we will be working with eight secondary schools from the London Borough of Ealing and it's neighbouring Borough's.
-The programme will start with a tour of Belazu's specialist premises in Greenford for four of the schools, where they will meet the people behind the products, from production line to packing, all the way to distribution and marketing.
-Students will hear about Belazu's inspiring story which began when two boys met on their first day at secondary school and be introduced to a whole range of careers in food.
+In 2019, we worked with eight secondary schools from the London Borough of Ealing and its neighbouring Boroughs.
+The programme started with a tour of Belazu's specialist premises in Greenford for four of the schools, where they meet the people behind the products, from production line to packing, all the way to distribution and marketing.
+Students then heard about Belazu's inspiring story which began when two boys met on their first day at secondary school and be introduced to a whole range of careers in food.

-Next up, all eight schools will be visited by food teacher Michaela Bowles for a creative cooking session, where students will focus on taste and flavours and be challenged with creating a brand new Belazu product.
+Next up, all eight schools were visited by food teacher Michaela Bowles for a creative cooking session, where students focussed on taste and flavours and were challenged with creating a brand new Belazu product.

-A marketing workshop will then get the students thinking about creative ways to design an eye-catching label for their product.
+A marketing workshop got the students thinking about creative ways to design an eye-catching label for their product.

-The students who create the tastiest products at the cooking session will present their work to Belazu’s founders along with their development chef and marketing guru.
-The winning product will be selected by Belazu and may even be put into production!
+The students who created the tastiest products at the cooking session presented their work to Belazu’s founders along with their development chef and marketing guru.
+The winning products were selected by Belazu and have been put into production!
+2019's winners were: